GRAPHIC-Take Five: Euphoria to despair and back again

 Shifting gearshttps://tmsnrt.rs/2VtMo1c

-(Reporting by Saikat Chatterjee, Dhara Ranasinghe and Marc Jones in London; Tom Westbrook in Singapore and Alden Bentley in New York; Editing by Andrew Heavens)
+(Reporting by Saikat Chatterjee, Dhara Ranasinghe and Marc Jones in London; Tom Westbrook in Singapore and Alden Bentley in New York; Compiled by Sujata Rao, editing by Andrew Heavens)

 ((sujata.rao@thomsonreuters.com; +44 207 542 6176;))